jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: based mainly on Nielsen & Chuang's book
 - **Quantum Chemistry** taught by Prof. Luis H. da S. Lacerda
   - In a nutshell: based mainly on McQuarrie's book
+- **Python Programming** taught by Prof. Giovanni F. Caramori
+  - In a nutshell: science-oriented introduction to Python

 ## 2021/2
 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott